 I appreciated that my instructors were always willing to help me anytime I required assistance.
 I really felt that they were there to support me.

-Additionally, my advisor, Carol, was fantastic.
+Additionally, my advisor, Caroline, was fantastic.
 From the moment I joined Champlain to my final days in my program, she was there to keep me on track.
 She always helped me find the right schedule to accommodate all my classes each term in a way that worked around my work, family, and other responsibilities.
 I felt like she held me accountable but also helped me make my coursework realistically fit into my life.

 What do you do for work?
 How has your Champlain experience impacted your work?